<?xml version="1.0" encoding="utf-8"?>

 Recognizing the difference between these documents ensures smoother collaboration.
 Requirements set the direction; specifications define the path.
 When used together, they align strategy with execution, helping teams avoid confusion and rework while ensuring that what’s built truly matches the product vision.

 Product requirements describe what the product must achieve to meet user and business needs.
-They focus on outcomes, not implementation.
-A well-written requirement answers the question “what should the product do?” rather than “how will it do it?”
-For example, a requirement might specify that users should be able to securely store and access personal data or track orders in real time.
+They focus on outcomes and goals, not implementation details.
+A well-written requirement answers "what should the product do?" rather than "how will it do it?"
+For example, a PRD might state that users should be able to pay orders with multiple payment methods or track shipments in real time.

 Pro Tip: Keep requirements focused on user goals, not technical details.
 Ask “what should happen” before asking “how it happens.”

-Product specifications describe how a product will be designed and built to meet the requirements already defined.
-They provide a clear blueprint for development, outlining materials, components, performance targets, and system behavior.
+Product specifications describe how a product will be designed and built to meet defined requirements.
+They provide a blueprint for development, outlining components, performance targets, and system behavior.
 While requirements state what the product should achieve, specifications explain how it will achieve it.

-Pro Tip: Treat specifications as the technical truth of a product.
+Pro Tip: Treat specifications as the truth of how the product works.
 They turn goals into measurable and testable design rules.

 Pro Tip: When personas and user stories appear in specs, they serve context, not strategy.
 Keep them brief and tied to implementation.